-- 17.1 The Board of Trustees has approved a personnel establishment for the Trust.
-Changes can only be made to this establishment with the express approval in the first instance of the Finance, People and Premises Committee, who must ensure that adequate budgetary provision exists for any establishment changes. - 17.2 The Accounting Officer has authority to appoint staff within the authorised establishment (but this is normally done in conjunction with the Finance, People and Premises Committee), but must ensure there is adequate budgetary provision.
+The Board of Trustees has approved a personnel establishment for the academy.
+Changes can only be made to this establishment with the express approval in the first instance of the Personnel Committee who must ensure that adequate budgetary provision exists for any establishment changes.

+The Accounting Officer has authority to appoint staff within the authorised establishment (but this is normally done in conjunction with the Personnel Committee) but must ensure there is adequate budgetary provision.

-- 17.3 Any amendments to the CEO's salary is notified to the Chief Financial Officer by the Chair of the Trustee's. - 17.4 The Accounting Officer maintains personnel files for all members of staff, which includes contracts of employment.
-All personnel changes must be notified, in writing, to the Chief Financial Officer immediately. - 17.4.1 Changes relating to the Chief Financial Officer are actioned by the CEO. - 17.5 Annual salary statements are kept for all employees by the Accounting Officer. - 17.6 The Human Resource (HR) function is currently outsourced to a HR provider.
-Internal administration of HR appointments and contract changes is the responsibility of the Accounting Officer. - 17.6.1 These responsibilities are mostly delegated to:
+The Chief Executive Officer is appointed by the Board of Trustees directly.
+Any amendments to the Chief Executive Officer's salary is notified to the Chief Financial Officer by the Chair of the Trustee's.

+The Accounting Officer maintains personnel files for all members of staff which include contracts of employment.
+All personnel changes must be notified, in writing, to the Chief Financial Officer immediately and changes relating to the Chief Financial Officer are actioned by the Chief Executive Officer.
-Executive Assistant, Operations Manager Academy Secretaries

-18.0 Payroll Processing
+Annual salary statements are kept for all employees by the Accounting Officer.

+The Human Resource (HR) function is currently outsourced to a HR provider.
+Internal administration of HR appointments and contract changes is the responsibility of the Accounting Officer (mostly delegated to the Operations Manager and the School Secretaries.

+PAYROLL PROCESSING

-18.1 The Payroll function is currently outsourced to a payroll provider.
+The Payroll function is currently outsourced to a payroll provider.
 They provide a detailed summary for a journal to be raised for the accounting system.
-Month by month payroll claims are to be entered via the external provider's Payroll Portal by the, Management Accountant and the Finance Assistant only.
+Month by month payroll claims are to be entered via the external provider's Payroll Portal by the Chief Financial Officer, Management Accountant and the Finance Officer only.
 These claims must be authorised by the appropriate Senior Manager.
 The Accounting Officer and Chief Financial offer are the only staff that are authorised to check and approve the payroll reports provided by the external provider, which will be done prior to any payments are processed for payment.